-First, consultants offer the ability for clients to have subject matter experts that can provide comparative data to give you a perspective of other similar industries or environments.
+First, consultants offer the ability for clients to have subject matter experts who can provide comparative data to give you a perspective of other similar industries or environments.
 A consultant can take your data and vet it against other like customers and industry standards to assist in establishing a baseline for your operation.
 Having the insight to your operations from a third-party point of view can assist in creating realistic expectations and goals.
 A baseline will allow your operation to stay focused, and your consultant can help to guide your organization in an effective manner until which time trend lines from your own company’s data can be used.

 Secondly, consultants can look at key information such as cost drivers or performance metrics and determine the reasons behind what is driving them.
 The right consultant has the insight to assist in determining what the real causes to an inflating trend line are, or rising costs in an area not seen directly before the new solution was in place.
 While many companies have internal data analysts to assist in data mining, oftentimes they do not have the internal expertise to determine what decisions to make as a result of the data.

 While consultants can provide a great value and help lead you further towards success, having your own champion(s) internally is a necessity to allowing them to succeed.
 Oftentimes a product or service is purchased by a company, with no previous experience to properly handle or get the most value from the product.
 Having people in place to train and support a consultant will maximize and expedite the value from this service.
 Too often, projects lose their momentum because a company doesn't devote the resources to support the investment and the changes necessary to make it a success.